nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 #### Learning Objectives

-In this workshop, you will learn how to use R and RStudio to import, tidy, transform, and visualize data structures commonly associated with RNA-sequencing experiments.
-Specifically, you will:
+In this workshop, you will learn how to use R and RStudio to

+-   Import, tidy, transform, and visualize data structures commonly associated with RNA-sequencing experiments
 -   Explore public RNA-Seq data from the Gene-Tissue Expression Project
 -   Select variables and observations that are relevant to research questions